NJ Auction House Sells Honus Wagner Rookie Card for More Than $1.4 Million

-A Honus Wagner rookie baseball card has sold for more than $1.4 million.
+A Honus Wagner baseball card has sold for more than $1.4 million.

 The price was a record for the rare T-206 card of the Pittsburgh Pirates great, the highlight of the Goldin Auctions October Legends Auction.

-Note: An earlier version of this story mistakenly said it was a rookie card.